Loading...

 Fix errors

-Communication and assistance can be accessed through email or chat on our Discord and conducted in English and German.
+Communication and assistance can be accessed through email or chat on our and conducted in English and German.
 We appreciate your support of "Helping Hands."

 Service level agreements are in effect for the duration of the active donation.

-If you have questions about the Helping Hands Service Level Agreement (SLA), contact us on Discord or by email at info@datarhei.com.
+If you have questions about the Helping Hands Service Level Agreement (SLA), contact us on or by email at info@datarhei.com.
 We're here to help!"

 If you have a commercial request, such as a bug fix or feature enhancement, just let us know, and we'll be happy to provide a quote.